Seahawks make playoff pursuit even more difficult by losing to Chargers

 “I’m fortunate to have been able to win a lot of football games, and I’ve been to the Super Bowl twice,” he said.
 “I’ve never been around a team quite like this one in the sense of belief.”

 Of course, belief can be tested when it’s not rewarded with victory.
-Baldwin termed the loss “heartbreaking,” and Wilson said that if not for a few plays that went awry, “we feel like we’d be celebrating in the locker room right now.”
+Baldwin termed the defeat “heartbreaking,” and Wilson said that if not for a few plays that went awry, “we feel like we’d be celebrating in the locker room right now.”

 If that had happened, it would have been a validating win for the Seahawks against a legitimate playoff contender.
 The Seahawks now must regroup and not just win the games they should, but a few in which they most likely won’t be favored.